thma/thma.github.io/posts/2022-02-05-Evaluating-SKI-combinators-as-native-Haskell-functions.md

 arith op = CFun $ \(CInt a) -> CFun $ \(CInt b) -> CInt (op a b)
 ```

 As you can see, the combinators are implemented as `CFun` wrapped functions.
 So they bear some minor overhead for pattern matching the `CFun` constructor when using the `(!)` operator.
-But apart from that they are ordinary Haskell functions.
+But apart from that, they are ordinary Haskell functions.

 Trying out `link` in GHCi looks like follows: